-13.2 Upholstery, Canvas and Enclosures Vinyl Upholstery
+13.2 Upholstery, Canvas and Enclosures Marine Interior Vinyl Upholstery

-The vinyl upholstery used on the exterior seats and bolsters, the headliner and some cushions in the cabin should be cleaned periodically with soap and water.
+The vinyl upholstery used on the headliner and some cushions in the cabin should be cleaned periodically with soap and water.
 Any stain, spill or soiling should be cleaned up promptly to prevent the possibility of permanent staining.
 When cleaning, always rub gently.
 Avoid using products containing ammonia, powdered abrasive cleaners, steel wool, strong solvents, acetone and lacquer solvents or other harsh chemicals as they can cause permanent damage or shorten the life of vinyl.
 Never use steam heat, heat guns or hair dryers on vinyl.